-I downgraded the study’s rating because I didn’t see where the sulforaphane active content of the diet was defined.
+I downgraded the study’s rating because I didn’t see where the above-labelled “Broccoli Sprout Seeds” content of the diet was defined.
 It’s one thing to state:

 “SFN as the most abundant and bioactive compound in the BSp diet has been identified as a potent HDAC inhibitor that preferably influences histone acetylation processes.”

-The study’s food manufacturer offers dietary products to the public without quantifying all of the active contents like sulforaphane.
+The study’s food manufacturer offers dietary products to the public without quantifying all of the contents.
 Good for them if they can stay in business by serving customers who can’t be bothered with scientific evidence.

-Regarding timing of a sulforaphane-based broccoli sprouts diet for humans, the study also didn’t provide evidence for recommending:
+Regarding timing of a broccoli sprouts diet for humans, the study didn’t provide evidence for recommending: